 Misconception #5: only very old people use aging in place technology products

 Aging in place technology can be useful to anyone.
-I agree that it’s designed with the elderly in mind, but everyone over 60 will appreciate these products.
+I agree that it’s designed with the elderly in mind, but everyone can appreciate these products.

 It is our hope that if you had any misconceptions about aging in place technologies that they have been cleared up.
 To explore more in depth how these technologies can benefit you please read through the list below.

 As , many are staying in their homes longer, which is a good thing. for seniors can help by providing safety, comfort, and independence. can also help make life easier for your by providing them with more opportunities to connect with seniors who live far away or are homebound.

 Here is a list of some aging in place benefits:

 - There are many benefits to seniors who choose to stay in their own home – the most notable being that it reduces stress, stay safe and allows them to maintain independence.